SERC Symposium

 - John Basl, Associate Professor of Philosophy, Northeastern University

-- Eden Medina, Associate Professor of Science, Technology and Society, MIT
+- Eden Medina, Associate Professor of Science, Technology, and Society, MIT

 - Milo Phillips-Brown, Associate Professor of Philosophy, Oxford